Manu839/movie-search-assignment/README.md

 # Movie Semantic Search Assignment

-This repository contains my solution for the semantic search on movie plots assignment.
+This repository contains my solution for the Semantic Search on Movie Plots Assignment.
-The system uses [Sentence Transformers](https://www.sbert.net/) to embed movie plots and allows users to search for semantically similar movies using cosine similarity.
+The system uses Sentence Transformers (all-MiniLM-L6-v2) to embed movie plots and enables semantic search using cosine similarity.

 ## Example Search Result